Zahra-Ashoori/Zahra-Ashoori/README.md

 ## Hi there, I'm Zahra  👋
-- 👩🏻‍💻 I’m currently working as a Backend Developer.
 - 👩🏻‍🎓 I’m currently learning ML and AI!

 > I'm so interested in AI and Healthcare fields.<br>